jwbargsten/python-timethese/README.rst

 .. end-badges

-ired of writing the same code again and again when comparing the runtime of more than one function? `timethese` helps with this type of micro-benchmarking.
+Tired of writing the same code again and again when comparing the runtime of more than one function? `timethese` helps with this type of micro-benchmarking.
 It basically runs timeit (or actually repeat) on multiple functions and spits out a report.